Ovarian cancer research

 Monoclonal antibodies are designed to recognise and find specific abnormal proteins on cancer cells.
 Each monoclonal antibody recognises one particular protein.
 There is a trial using a new monoclonal antibody called farletuzumab alongside chemotherapy for ovarian cancer that has come back after initially responding to platinum chemotherapy.
 The trial aims to see if farletuzumab and chemotherapy works better than chemotherapy alone for ovarian cancer that has come back.
 It also wants to find out which is the best dose of farletuzumab and learn more about its side effects.

 PARP inhibitors are drugs that block a protein in cells, called PARP.
-This protein is important for cells to repair their DNA, particularly in cells that have BRCA1 or BRCA2 gene faults.
+This protein is important for cells to repair their DNA, particularly in cells that have a change (fault or mutation) to the BRCA1 or BRCA2 genes.
 So if researchers can block this protein, they hope that cancer cells won't be able to repair themselves and will die.
 The first research with these drugs has been in people with cancers that have these particular gene faults.
 But researchers are also looking into using these drugs to treat cancers that don't have the BRCA gene mutations.

 A trial is testing a PARP inhibitor called rucaparib (AG-014699) in women with stage 3 or 4 ovarian cancer with BRCA1 and 2 gene faults.
 The ARIEL2 trial is looking at rucaparib for ovarian cancer that has come back after chemotherapy.
 And the ARIEL3 trial is looking at rucaparib for ovarian cancer that has responded to platinum chemotherapy.
 The women taking part have had chemotherapy with a platinum drug at least twice and their cancer responded well each time.
 The main aim of this trial is to see if rucaparib helps women in this situation, and if it delays the cancer coming back again.